 And perhaps — no matter how much Friedman and well-intentioned educators may want — the world defaults to hyper-local (scaled accordingly) rather than global when it comes to conversation over time.

 While that offers some explanation I can't quite take myself off the hook.
 Add to the fact that a number of those outside North American are ex-pats I have to hang my head in shame.
-Clarence Fisher is doing wonderful things to help his students experience a global education all the way from northern Manitoba. … Read the rest
+Clarence Fisher is doing wonderful things to help … Read the rest

 The education world is a buzz with the release of the new movie "Waiting for Superman".
 The media has embraced the movie and is joining the charge to make schools better.
 While everyone is in agreement that our system is broken, not everyone is siding with the methods and approach and even the pedagogy described in the movie.
 Here are three takes you should read before you get on the Oprah bandwagon.

 The issues in the US have some similarities to our issues in Canada and Saskatchewan but we're now battling our own reform issues.
 Recently the Saskatoon Public School Division, our provinces largest district, implemented some new policies around grading that are in direct alignment with our new curriculum.
 In a nutshell, we're moving to outcomes based education and need to change some of our practices to stay true to that.
-The problem is that many of these practices appear to fly in the face of many things that have been mainstays in schools for years. … Read the rest
+The problem is that many of these practices appear to fly in the … Read the rest

 Almost, but not quite a follow up to my last post about stages, this snippet from Spark’s latest podcast sheds some interesting light on why people choose to lurk rather than participate.
 If you’re one of those who tries to persuade others to invest in social networks and embrace them, perhaps this might help, or maybe you would challenge the premise.
 Either way, it’s a worthwhile 3 minutes. … Read the rest